tonethar/IGME-110-Fall-2025/documents/p3-hifi-deliverable.md

 ### B. User Testing
 - Have a minimum of FIVE users test your group's application
-- Then have each user take the
+- Each user will TODO

 ### C. Feedback Survey
 - Your group will create a feedback survey to collect focused and actionable feedback from those who test your prototype.
 The survey should be designed to gather information on: